rwbl/Home-Assistant-Workbook-Experiments/MicroPython/README.md

 The **Imports/** folder contains reusable Python modules shared across experiments.

+The **Tools/** folder contains useful MicroPython scripts such as I2C scanner utilities and scripts to remove MQTT discovery topics.

 ---

-Enjoy your journey into the Raspberry Pi Pico 2 W, MicroPython and Home Assistant integration!
+Enjoy your journey into MicroPython and Home Assistant integration!